ricomariani/CG-SQL-author/docs/user_guide/appendices/07_antipatterns.md

 -- This source code is licensed under the MIT license found in the -- LICENSE file in the root directory of this source tree.
 -->
-## Appendix 7: CQL Anti-patterns
+## Appendix 7: Antipatterns

 These are a few of the antipatterns I've seen while travelling through various CQL source files.
 They are in various categories.

-Refer also to Appendix 8: CQL Best Practices.
+Refer also to Appendix 8: Best Practices.

 ### Common Schema